suttisakonline/Forex-trading-bot/README.md

 A sophisticated Forex trading bot that uses Proximal Policy Optimization (PPO) reinforcement learning to make trading decisions.
 The bot features dynamic position sizing, AMD GPU acceleration via DirectML and OpenCL (specifically for AMD GPUs like the RX 6700/gfx1031, which do not support AMD ROCm), and live trading integration with MetaTrader 5.

-GPU Acceleration (AMD) WSL doesn’t support DirectML or AMD ROCm.
-So GPU acceleration won’t work unless you’re using WSL2 with NVIDIA GPU + CUDA.
-Since you’re on AMD, you’re limited to CPU-only PyTorch inside WSL.

 ## ⚡️ Data Provider: Dukascopy (NEW)

 **This project now uses [Dukascopy](https://www.dukascopy.com/) as the sole source for historical forex data.**

-- Data is downloaded directly from Dukascopy in multi-year intervals (chunks) to avoid server and memory issues.
+- Data is automatically downloaded in multi-year intervals and concatenated to create a continuous dataset.
-- All chunks are concatenated to create a single, continuous historical dataset covering the full requested date range (e.g., 10 years).
-- The resulting CSV is saved in the `data/` directory (e.g., `data/EUR_USD_20150622_20250619.csv`).
+- Saved in the `data/` directory (e.g., `data/EUR_USD_20150622_20250619.csv`).
-- No API key or .env setup is required for data.
+- No API key or `.env` setup required for data.

 ### How the Download Works

-- The bot automatically downloads historical data for the configured symbol and timeframe.
-- Data is fetched in 3-year intervals (by default) to avoid timeouts and large memory usage.
+- Data is fetched in 3-year intervals (by default) to prevent timeouts and memory issues.
 - Each chunk is a DataFrame with a datetime index and OHLCV columns.
-- All chunks are concatenated, the datetime index is converted to a `time` column, and the final DataFrame is saved as a CSV.
-- The CSV always includes: `time, open, high, low, close, volume`.
+- All chunks are concatenated and saved as a single CSV with columns: `time, open, high, low, close, volume`.
+- The bot handles all data fetching and formatting automatically.

 **Example CSV header:**
 ```csv